 When teeth are missing due to oral trauma or congenital causes, dental implants are a great way to fill in those empty spaces.
-However, not every patient is a candidate for the .
+However, not every patient is a candidate for the dental implant procedure.

 Insufficient bone density, angled tooth roots in the region, and the age of the patient are all factors that might determine whether an alternative dental restoration would be better.

-In these circumstances, our restorative dentist might recommend Maryland bridges as a possible tooth replacement option.
+Under these circumstances, our Troy dentist may recommend a Maryland bridge as a possible tooth replacement option.

 Maryland Bridges vs. Regular Bridges